Find a Qualified Attorney Near You

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Child Neglect Laws in Texas
+Understanding Child Neglect Laws in Texas

-Understanding the Law Concerning Child Abandonment
+Understanding Child Abandonment Laws in Texas

-Texas law defines criminal child abandonment as leaving a child younger than age 15 in any place without providing reasonable and necessary care, or in circumstances under which no reasonable, similarly situated adult would leave a child of that age and ability.
 Examples include leaving a six-year-old child alone in the food court of a mall or leaving a two-year-old alone at home.
-Criminal charges would also extend to intentionally abandoning a child in any place that expose the child to an unreasonable risk of harm or mental impairment.
+Criminal charges would also extend to intentionally abandoning a child in any place that exposes the child to an unreasonable risk of harm or mental impairment.

 Mandatory Reporting of Neglect and Abandonment

-appropriate authorities.
-This mandatory reporting applies to everyone, not just teachers or health care professionals.
+Texas law requires anyone with knowledge of suspected child abuse or neglect to report it to the appropriate authorities, including the Child Protective Services (CPS) or other law enforcement agencies.
+Mandatory reporting applies to everyone, not just teachers or healthcare professionals.
 The law even includes individuals whose personal communications are typically seen as privileged, such as attorneys, clergy members, and health care professionals.
-Failing to report suspected neglect is a Class A misdemeanor, punishable by as much as a year in state jail and a fine up to $4,000.
+Failing to report suspected neglect is a Class A misdemeanor, punishable by as much as a year in state jail and a fine of up to $4,000.

 Punishment for Child Neglect or Abandonment